 - Guider: Select the Guider CCD.

-- VIa: Selects which device receives the autoguiding correction pulses from Ekos.
+- Via: Selects which device receives the autoguiding correction pulses from Ekos.
 Usually guider CCDs have an ST4 port.
 If you are using the guider's ST4 to autoguide your telescope, set the guider driver in the Via combo box.
 The guider CCD will receive the correction pulses from Ekos and will relay them to the mount via the ST4 port.
 Alternatively, some telescopes support pulse commands and you can select the telescope to be receiver of the Ekos correction pulses.

 - Exposure: CCD Exposure in seconds.

-In the calibration phase, you need to capture an image, select a guide star, and click Start to begin the calibration process.
-If Auto Calibration is checked, then you are only required to click capture and Ekos will automatically select the best fit guide star in the image and continues the calibration process automatically.
+In the calibration phase, you need to capture an image, select a guide star, and click Calibrate to begin the calibration process.
+If Auto Star is checked, then you are only required to click capture and Ekos will automatically select the best fit guide star in the image and continues the calibration process automatically.
 If Auto Calibration is disabled, Ekos will try to automatically highlight the best guide star in the field.
 You need to confirm or change the selection before you can start the calibration process.
 The calibration options are:

 - Two axis: Check if you want the calibration process calibration in both RA & DEC.
 If unchecked, the calibration is only performed in RA.

 - Auto Star: If checked, Ekos will attempt to select the best guide star in the frame and begins the calibration process automatically.